yowainwright/pastoralist/README.md

 ## Usage

-Pastoralist is built to be used as a CLI program which runs initially with a single word "pastoralist".`
+Pastoralist is built to be used as a CLI program and runs with a single word "pastoralist".`

 ```sh
 pastoralist